Information gain and measurement disturbance for quantum agents: Quantifying information gained and back-action

-Figure \ref{fig:QMI_vs_CMI} plots the acquired information for $\hat{U}_{\text{CR}}$ and $\hat{U}_{\text{SL}}$ against maximized $I_{c,max}$ calculated from channel tomography. $I_{c,max}$ is calculated from channel tomography by maximizing its value over orthogonal states for encoding and decoding $X,Y$ as described in equation \ref{eq:CMI} and can be interpreted as a quantifier of interaction strength.
+$I_{c,max}$ is calculated via numerical optimization using the estimated channel matrix from channel tomography, by maximizing its value over projective Pauli measurements on the memory $Y$ given a choice of input $X$ as described in equation (\ref{eq:CMI}) and can be interpreted as a quantifier of interaction strength.
 For the von Neumann unitary $\hat{U}_{\text{CR}}$, the acquired information is bounded by 1, which is due to the fact that von Neumann unitaries are designed to generate classical correlation, which does not exceed 1.
-For the unitary $\hat{U}_{\text{SL}}$, the acquired information is greater than $I_c$, and in theory should go up to the maximum value of 2 for $\hat{U}_{\text{SL}}$, indicating quantum coherence between the initial system state and the output.
+For the unitary $\hat{U}_{\text{SL}}$, the acquired information is greater than $I_c$, and in theory should increase to the maximum value of 2 for $\hat{U}_{\text{SL}}$, indicating quantum coherence between the initial system state and the output.

-QMI also provides a good quantifier of the back-action experienced by the system state.
-In TQM, the back-action of measuring an observable $\hat{O}$ on another observable $\hat{V}$ can be quantified by $\Delta\hat{O}\cdot\Delta\hat{V}\geq\left[\hat{O},\hat{V}\right]$ \cite{backaction}.
-While the commutator of operators is a mathematical property of said operators, if one is to interpret this commutator specifically for the uncertainty of measurement result, it implies that a result of measuring the two observables $\hat{O}$ and $\hat{V}$ is stored in classical memory.

-In layman's terms, the back-action described in TQM quantifies the disturbance of the system state caused by making measurements.
-As such, we formulate an equivalent back-action concept for \qmeasurements{}, where we use the QMI between the initial and post-interaction system state $I_q^\mathcal{S,S_A}$, which we define as the \textit{residual information}, where
+The cost of acquiring information is back-action.
+In TQM, back-action is reflected in the uncertainty principle.
+Whereas subsequent measurements of the same observable on the same system will have identical results, the results of measuring two complimentary observables will be uncorrelated.
+Back-action can be thought of as the failure for a post-measurement state to correlate with its pre-measurement state.
+This notion of back-action can be extended to unitary sensors.
+We quantify back-action as the QMI between the initial and post-interaction system state, which we term residual information $I_q^\mathcal{S,S_A}$, where